 |

-- IBM Revenue Growth in this decade-long, revenue-growth, bar chart is not a pretty picture.
-IBM's annual revenue growth was only positive five out of thirteen years, and in each of the last four years (2021-24) inflation outperformed IBM's positive revenue growth in every year.
+- IBM Revenue Growth from 2011 through 2025 as presented in the following revenue-growth, bar chart is not a pretty picture.
+IBM's annual revenue growth was only positive six out of the last fourteen years, and in four of the last five years (2021 through 2025) when it was positive the rate of inflation was higher than IBM's revenue growth.

 - IBM Revenue Growth in this twenty-first-century chart is a picture of inconsistency.
-Annual revenue growth was negative thirteen out of the last twenty-five years.
-In each of the last four years (2021-24) inflation outperformed IBM's best-case revenue growth.
-So, considering inflation, it is easy to add a footnote to this chart that states: "Considering inflation IBM has had negative revenue growth in seventeen out of the last twenty-five years."
+Annual revenue growth was negative twelve out of the last twenty-six years.
+In four of the last five years (2021 through 2025) inflation exceeded IBM's best-case revenue growth.
+So, considering inflation, it is easy to add a footnote to this chart that states: "Considering inflation IBM has had negative revenue growth in sixteen out of the last twenty-six years."

-- IBM Net Income or Profit Growth was supported in the first decade of the twenty-first century by financial engineering and aggressive bookkeeping as annotated on this chart.
-These tactics appear to have reached their limits in 2011-2012 as under Virginia (Ginni) M. Rometty and Arvind Krishna profit growth bounces between the red and black from year to year and fails to even match inflation rates.
+- IBM Net Income or Profit Growth was supported in the first decade of the twenty-first century by financial engineering and aggressive bookkeeping as discussed above.
+These tactics appear to have reached their limits in the 2011-2012 timeframe.
+It is at this point that IBM's profit growth under Virginia (Ginni) M. Rometty and Arvind Krishna bounces between the red and the black (shown in blue on the chart) from year to year.